kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/match.md

 --------------------------------------------------------------------
 ```

-## Match variable length relationships
+## Match variable length (recursive) relationships
-You can also find paths that are variable-length between node records.
-Specifically, you can find variable-hop connections between nodes by specifying in the relationship patterns,
+You can also find paths that are of variable length between node records.
+Variable-length relationships
+are sometimes known as recursive patterns or recursive joins.
+Specifically, you can find variable-hop
+connections between nodes by specifying in the relationship patterns,
-e.g., `-[:Label*min..max]->`, where min and max specify the minimum and the maximum number of hops[^2].
+e.g., `-[:Label*min..max]->`, where `min` and `max` specify the minimum and the maximum number of hops[^2].
 The following query finds all Users that "Adam" follows within 1 to 2 hops and returns their names as well as length of the path.
 ```cypher
 MATCH (a:User)-[e:Follows*1..2]->(b:User)